twilio-labs/function-templates/covid-vaccine-faq-bot/README.md

 **Follow [this guide](prerequisites/dialogflow-config.md) for step-by-step instructions on how to do this.**

+## Deploying the template
+Before deploying the template to your Twilio account, you should make sure to complete the [prerequisite](#prerequisites) steps above, and make sure the following is true:
+1. You have an active Google Cloud Project with the Dialogflow API enabled
+2. You have a JSON authentication key associated with a Service Account from your Google Cloud Project
+3. You have created a Dialogflow agent and configured it either using one of the pre-built agents or have created your own

 ## Environment variables

 This application requires some environment variables to be set.
 To keep your tokens and secrets secure, make sure to not commit the `.env` file in git.
 When setting up the project with `twilio serverless:init ...` the Twilio CLI will create a `.gitignore` file that excludes `.env` from the version history.